KeyanSong/431-2018/homework/Homework3/README.md

 Any assignment received more than 60 minutes after the deadline is considered late. **Don't be late.**

-## Homework 3 Answer Sketch
+## Homework 3 Answer Sketch is now fixed, and posted above.

-will be reposted on Saturday.
-My apologies. / TEL
+Available in two flavors, PDF and R Markdown.
+Sorry about the delay.

 ## Hints for Homework 3